 My husband and I actually stopped giving expensive gifts when we got married, partially for financial reasons and partially to give ourselves a reason to be more creative and thoughtful with our gifts.
 As a result, I have a file with hand-written letters and mementos from creative dates we’ve had over the years that mean so much more than a box of chocolates ever could.

 The best gifts of all, in my opinion, are quality time or shared experiences.
 This is what I’ll be giving my family this year and would encourage you to consider it as well!
-Here’s a list of all of my favorite experiences to give as gifts.
-I also really love this at-home couples massage course (don’t worry, it’s PG) that teaches couples how to give each other a great massage (hint hint honey!).
+Here’s a list of all of my favorite experiences to give as gifts, but I have some Valentine’s-specific ideas too!

 My Favorite Valentine’s Day Gift Ideas